5 Jul 2021

 For women who refuse to give up their careers for children, freelancing in tech becomes an optimal choice for them to strive for a balance between married life and career pursuits.

-Women are standing on many important positions in the world nowadays and the world is expecting more!
+Women are standing in many important positions in the world nowadays and the world is expecting more!
 Gender should not be an obstacle to pursue your dream career.
-To start the journey, consider taking a tech course from Xccelerate.
+To start the journey, consider taking a tech training course in Hong Kong from Xccelerate.